 So the key for us is simplicity.
-So that’s the approach we’ve taken here in listing our favourite simple knots for each of the key applications we encounter fishing and letting you know how to tie them.
+So that’s the approach we’ve taken here in listing our favorite simple knots for each of the key applications we encounter fishing and letting you know how to tie them.

 Sometimes we want to connect to our lure or fly with a loop to allow enough natural movement to entice a fish.
-In our view the Non-Slip Loop knot is the simplest and best fishing knot for a loop connection.
+In our view, the Non-Slip Loop knot is the simplest and best fishing knot for a loop connection.

 It’s also called the Kreh Loop, as it is used by fly fishing legend Lefty Kreh.
-It can be tied in seconds in any conditions, it’s strong and if it is good enough for Lefty it’s a clear choice for us.
-Again, this knot is just as good with fluorocarbon as monofilament.
+It can be tied in seconds in any conditions, it’s strong, and if it is good enough for Lefty it’s a clear choice for us.
+Again, this knot is just as good with fluorocarbon as with monofilament.

 The clear choice here is the Orvis tippet knot.
-Developed by the boss of the world-renowned fly fishing tackle company Orvis, this is a super simple knot with unparalled strength that is easier to tie than the Double Blood knot and far more reliable than the Double Surgeon’s Knot, which breaks down when all four loose ends are not tightened simultaneously.
+Developed by the boss of the world-renowned fly fishing tackle company Orvis, this is a super simple knot with unparalleled strength that is easier to tie than the Double Blood knot and far more reliable than the Double Surgeon’s Knot, which breaks down when all four loose ends are not tightened simultaneously.

 The Double Uni Knot

 It’s our clear first choice for joining braid to mono or fluoro for 95% of our fishing.
-As a rough guide use eight turns with the braid line and six or more for the mono/fluoro for lighter tackle scenarios (less turns for heavy mono/fluoro).
+As a rough guide, use eight turns with the braid line and six or more for the mono/fluoro for lighter tackle scenarios (less turns for heavy mono/fluoro).